What goes into your recycling container?

-Place all these items directly into your recycling cart, which is serviced every other week.
+Place all these items loosely (without bags) into your gray recycling cart, which is serviced every other week:

 Recycling Reminders & Tips

 Recycling is having a bit of a wake-up call.
 Until recently, two thirds of the recyclables collected were exported to China.
 Recent changes in China’s acceptance of materials mean fewer markets available to process recyclables.
 This is a problem affecting communities across the world.

 While haulers explore long-term solutions for recycling, residents and businesses should continue to recycle and focus on reducing waste overall and making sure that only the right stuff goes into the recycling container.

 Contaminants – Keep the following items out of the recycling container.

 - Diapers and pet waste